rcheetah/grav-plugin-elements/README.md

 ## Configuration

 The plugin is customizable via the admin plugin.
 Go to Plugins and click on the name of the “elements” plugin.
-You will find (most of) the setup varialbes in a separate tab.
+You will find (most of) the setup varialbes in a separate tab called “Configuration”.

-You could also change the settings manually in the yaml file, but as this plugin only works (i.e. makes sense) with the admin plugin, you will have the admin plugin installed anyway.
-Using the plugin settings is the best way, as it prevents you from missing a variable.
+You could also change the settings manually in the yaml file, but as this plugin only works with the admin plugin, you have access to the admin plugin anyway.
+Using the admin panels settings is the best way, as it prevents you from missing a variable and breaking the plugin.

 If you need to check the default settings as a reference, you can check out the plugins configuration file in `user/plugins/elements/elements.yaml`.
 You should never change this file directly, as it get's overwritten when updating the plugin.

 ### Setup Classes and Options
 At first you have to setup the plugin.
 This mostly means setting the css classnames.
 The actual style changes have to be done via your themes css.
 Here is an example:

-IF you define the prefix for the background color to be `bg-` and addd the color options `primary`, `secondary` and `danger`, then you have to define the css classes `.bg-primary`, `.bg-secondary` and `.bg-danger` with the definitions, e.g.
+IF you define the prefix for the background color to be `bg-` and add the color options `primary`, `secondary` and `danger`, then you have to define the css classes `.bg-primary`, `.bg-secondary` and `.bg-danger`.
+These could look like:
 ```css
 .bg-primary {
     background-color: #4166f5 !important;